Permify/permify/examples/organization-rbac/README.md

   entity user {}
 ```

 - `organization`, representing organization that user (employees) belongs.
-It has several roles and permissions related with the spesific resources such as organization files.
-Moreover, it has permission for spesific action like granting access ability.
+It has several roles and permissions related with the spesific resources such as organization files and vendor files.

 ### Relations

 #### organization entity

 To define roles, **relations** needed to be created as entity attributes.
-In above schema we defined 3 roles respectively; admin, manager and member.
+In above schema we defined 4 roles respectively; admin, manager, member and agent.

 ```perm
 entity organization {